imagej/imagej.github.io/_pages/plugins/snt/scripting.md

 {% highlight python %}
 from scyjava import jimport
-MouseLightLoader = jimport('tracing.io.MouseLightLoader')
+MouseLightLoader = jimport('sc.fiji.snt.io.MouseLightLoader')
-TreeStatistics = jimport('tracing.analysis.TreeStatistics')
+TreeStatistics = jimport('sc.fiji.snt.analysis.TreeStatistics')
 {% endhighlight %}

 Now you can access all the attributes and methods these classes offer.
 Let's get a summary of the inter-node distances for a specific mouse cortical motor neuron (ID = "AA0100" in the [MouseLight database](https://ml-neuronbrowser.janelia.org/)).